 But..what is my passion?

-If you work for the wrong people or do something you hate, a passion that pays bills might sound like a dream.
-And if you’ve never tried to search for what you’re passionate about, it will probably keep being what it sounds like; a dream.
+If you’ve never tried to search for what you’re passionate about, it will probably keep being what it sounds like; a dream.

 What is that one thing in life that inspires you the most?
-If you can think of many things to be passionate about, choose the one you want to master.
-If you still don’t know, then you should start by learning how to find your passion.
+If you can think of many things to be passionate about, choose the one, you want to master.
+If you still don’t know, you should start by learning to find your passion.

 So, where do you start?